unkelpehr/sublime-file-concatenator/README.md

 If you for some reason cannot or will not use [Package Control](https://sublime.wbond.net/), you can install the plugin manually be using the instructions below.

  1. Click the *Preferences > Browse Packages…* menu
- 2. Browse up a folder and then into the *Installed Packages/ folder*
- 3. Download [master.zip](https://github.com/unkelpehr/sublime-file-concatenator/archive/master.zip) and copy it into the *Installed Packages/* directory
+ 2. Download [master.zip](https://github.com/unkelpehr/sublime-file-concatenator/archive/master.zip) and unpack it into the *Packages/* directory
- 4. Restart Sublime Text
+ 3. Restart Sublime Text

 ## Documentation ##
 The plugin works by analysing the targeted file for certain commands.
 If found, it will be executed and stripped from the source code before writing the finished concatenated file.
 There are four commands available:

 ###@import(*filepath*)###
 The only command you'll really need for small projects.

-Replaces the @import(*filepath*)-line with the contents of *filepath*. *filepath* can be either relative or absolute.
+Replaces the @import(*filepath*)-line with the contents of *filepath*.

 **C:\wwwroot\main.js**
 ```